nucypher/nucypher/docs/source/pre_application/running_a_node.rst

     automation tools such as Ansible and Docker to simplify the setup and management of nodes running in the cloud.
 See :ref:`managing-cloud-nodes`.

-After finding a server that meets the :ref:`requirements <node-requirements>`, running a PRE node entails the following steps:
+After finding a server that meets the :ref:`requirements <node-requirements>`, running a PRE node entails the following:

 #. :ref:`bond-operator`
 #. :ref:`configure-and-run-node`